dhiraj-instalily/hr_intelligence/README.md

 This creates a mapping from candidate names to their raw resume text, which can be manually inspected to ensure proper extraction.

+**Improvements to Resume Extraction:**

+- ✅ Fixed extraction of non-candidate headings (like "COMMUNITY_INVOLVEMENT", "PROFESSIONAL_EXPERIENCE")
+- ✅ Added support for candidates with name variations (e.g., "Nimeesh Bagwe" vs "NIMEESH NILESH BAGWE")
+- ✅ Implemented special case handling for hard-to-find candidates
+- ✅ Added email-based search for candidates whose names can't be found in headings
+- ✅ Improved heading pattern matching to handle different formatting styles

 **Known Issues:**

-- Some non-candidate headings (like "COMMUNITY_INVOLVEMENT", "PROFESSIONAL_EXPERIENCE") are incorrectly extracted as candidates
-- Candidates with name variations (e.g., "Nimeesh Bagwe" vs "NIMEESH NILESH BAGWE") may be missed
-- Special characters or different formatting in names can cause extraction failures

-These issues will be addressed in future updates to improve extraction accuracy.
+- Some extracted resumes may contain limited information if the original text doesn't follow standard formatting
+- The extraction process relies on consistent heading patterns in the document

 #### Process Resumes with GPT-4o